 The success of our commitment to anti-corruption and anti-bribery relies on the diligence of all our personnel.
 Formal responsibility for overseeing the implementation of the policy is assigned to the Vice-President and General Counsel, who provides an annual report to the Audit Committee of the Board.

 Any violations of our Code or of our Third Party Code, including violations or concerns related to our Global Anti-Bribery Policy, must be reported to an appropriate supervisor or to the General Counsel’s office.
 All reports are taken seriously and treated with the utmost confidentiality and anonymity.
 We have processes in place to ensure reports are promptly investigated and addressed.
 The Corporation will not take any reprisal or retaliation measures, including any adverse employment measures, against any Director, officer, employee and/or third party who in good faith brings forward actual or potential violations or concerns.
 For more information, please refer to the Reporting Concerns Mechanisms page of this website.

 Monitoring and Review

 We have implemented a pre-clearance requirement for relevant types of gifts and hospitality received or provided by our employees.
-We require our personnel to report any suspected violation of the policy to the Vice-President and General Counsel, who is in charge of investigating and taking remedial action where appropriate.
+We require our personnel to report any suspected violation of the policy to the Vice-President and General Counsel, who oversees investigating and taking remedial action where appropriate.
 The Vice-President and General Counsel must report suspected violations, if any, to the Audit Committee.